 We understand that this is a difficult time for business but Glasgow City Council is committed to working with you to assist in the recovery and to return to a form of operation of your business while restrictions continue to be in place and the Scottish Government's phased approach to easing lockdown requires to be followed.

 Covid-19 Scotland's Strategic Framework came into effect on 2nd November.
 This introduced the Local Levels (Level 0 - Level 4) which determine the Covid-19 restrictions in effect in a Local Authority area at any point in time.
-From 6pm on Friday 20th November, Glasgow will be in Level 4
+From 26th December, Glasgow will return to Level 4 for a period of 3 weeks, along with the rest of mainland Scotland.

 We recognise that the restrictions will require a significant number of businesses to close or adapt their operation.
 Officers are available to provide advice on Covid-19 controls and compliance with the current restrictions.
 This includes businesses which are currently closed but looking for advice on Covid-19 controls prior to re-opening.
 Contact us at firstname.lastname@example.org